artndev/artndev-blog-v2/README.md

 - Install [Git](https://git-scm.com/) on your machine to clone the Github repository.
 - Install [Docker](https://www.docker.com/) (Docker Desktop or Docker Engine on Linux) on your machine to build and run the project locally.

-## Build & Run Locally

-### Clone repository
+## Clone Repository

-Create a new directory where you want to deploy the personal blog, then clone the Github repository into it:
+Create a new directory where you want to deploy the application, then clone the Github repository into it:

 ```bash
 git clone https://github.com/artndev/artndev-blog-v2.git .